RepublicOfDavid/angularjs-encom/README.md

 # Flynn Lives!
-Login form setup posting to a RESTful API using AngularJS
+Login form setup posting to a RESTful API using AngularJS.

 **I kept dreaming of a world I thought I'd never see.
 And then one day, I got in.**